Hurmatullah/project-of-dental/README.md

-I developed this website beacuse of dental doctors so this is just the template of this website
+I developed this website beacuse of dental doctors so i hope this would be useful.